-1 in 5 children in San Diego County are at risk of hunger.
-In addition to the children served through our partner agencies and mobile pantries, FSD distributes nutritious food items directly into the hands of local students through programs tailored to meet the needs of families with children.
+1 in 6 children in San Diego County are at risk of hunger.
+In addition to the children served through our partner agencies and mobile pantries, Feeding San Diego distributes nutritious food items directly into the hands of local students through programs tailored to meet the needs of families with children.

 The Feeding Kids initiative pairs critical food assistance with focused education on the role of fresh fruits and vegetables in a healthy, active lifestyle.

 Feeding San Diego works closely with 150 partner agencies to provide food and resources to individuals and families across San Diego.
 According to research by Feeding America, 26 percent of those served by partner agencies are under the age of 18 and 10 percent are under 5.

 The BackPack program aims to meet the nutritional needs of food insecure children over weekends and school holidays.
 Typically, each child receives an easy-to-carry bag filled with nutritious staple items and two to three pounds of fresh produce when leaving school on Thursday or Friday afternoons.

 The School Pantry program helps alleviate child hunger in San Diego County by providing nutritious, healthy food to low-income students and their families.
 Distributions set up in a farmer’s market style are consistently in the same locations at each campus, have routine distribution schedules, and provide access to nutrition education and additional community resources.
 When food is provided at locations a family already visits, parents and guardians do not have to give up more of their valuable time and transportation budget to put food on the table.

 Regional School Break Distributions reach children outside of the school setting providing produce and healthy staple items to children and their families in a convenient location when school is out.

 CACFP and SFSP